cs3org/OCM-API/IETF-OCM-IP.md

 The request body is the Share Creation Notification object of [OCM] that the OCM Server intends to send to the Receiving Server, with one transformation applied: every `sharedSecret` field, in every protocol entry, MUST be removed.
-The Protocol Server never receives, stores, or needs any OCM secret.
+The Integration API therefore never transfers a `sharedSecret` to the Protocol Server.
+Introspected Integration is
+different: a `sharedSecret` may reach the Protocol Server as a front-channel credential, independently of provisioning.

 The fields used by the Protocol Server are thus: